 The Company has adopted a Whistle Blower Policy to provide a formal mechanism to theDirectors and Employees to report about unethical behavior or violation of the Company'sCode of Conduct.
 The Policy provides for adequate safeguards against victimization ofemployees who avail of the mechanism and also provides for direct access to the Chairmanof the Audit Committee.

 Your Company hereby affirms that no Director/employee has been denied access to theChairman of the Audit Committee and that no complaints were received during the year.

-28. Disclosure under the Sexual Harassment of women at workplace (Preventionprohibition and Redressal) Act 2013.
+28. Disclosure under the Sexual Harassment of Women at workplace (PreventionProhibition and Redressal) Act 2013.

-M/s Ford Rhodes Parks & Co.
-LLP Chartered Accountants hold office till theconclusion of 32nd Annual General Meeting.
+M/s.
+P.Murali & Co Chartered Accountants Chennai to hold office till theconclusion of 32nd Annual General Meeting.

 (A) Conservation of Energy